 Prior to 1990, Fr.
 Peterka taught at Archbishop Wood High School in Warminster, was Director of Students at St. Joseph’s Prep Seminary in Princeton, and involved in Campus Ministry in Auburn, Alabama.
 “Father Sy”, as he is known, is also a consultant to the church in Ethiopia and an advisor on formation to the Vincentian Province in Nigeria.

 Fr.
-Joe is a native Germantowner, born and raised in Immaculate Conception Parish.
+Joe was a native Germantowner, born and raised in Immaculate Conception Parish.
 After attending the Immaculate grammar school he entered the Vincentian minor seminary then located around Princeton, New Jersey.
 He was ordained in 1972.
-Since then he has taught high school for a couple of years at St. Thomas More in Philadelphia, worked in various places in Panama for 25 years as a parish priest and seminary formator.
+He then taught high school for a couple of years at St. Thomas More in Philadelphia, worked in various places in Panama for 25 years as a parish priest and seminary formator.
 Upon his return to Philadelphia in 2000 he began work with the Hispanic Evangelization Team, attending the Spanish speaking members of diocesan parishes with no Spanish speaking priest.
 Fr.
 Joe was part of the Team until the beginning of 2012 when he as assigned to St. John the Baptist Parish in Brooklyn, New York, a bi-lingual parish in the Bedford-Stuyvesant section.
 After 4 years he was assigned to St. Vincent de Paul.
-He is especially interested in his work with the New Sanctuary Movement of the Parish.